 As with the USB, we don't need to do anything special for the DVD to be bootable.
 With the official ISOs, it will be bootable by default.

-How to boot our PC with the Windows installation disc or USB
+How to boot our PC with the Windows installation disc or Windows USB

 For detailed instructions on how to boot from the Windows installation medium, check out our guide:

-Do you prefer other methods of creating a Windows installation disc or USB?
+Do you prefer other methods of creating Windows installation media?

 If you prefer some other applications, leave us a comment, to help the rest of our readers with their choice.